aspose-cells/Aspose.Cells-Doc-md/english/java/UI-Components/aspose-cells-gridjs/how-to-build-online-excel-editor/_index.md

 ```bash
 docker ps
 ```

 This will list all running containers.
 You should see your container listed along with its name and status.

-## Step 6: Access The Web Application
+## Step 6: Access the Web Application

-Open a web browser and go to ` http://localhost:8080/gridjsdemo/index`.
+Open a web browser and go to `http://localhost:8080/gridjsdemo/index`.
 You should see your application running.

 ## Additional Commands